- How do I write a good yellow letter?

 Was it the mailer?
 No. It simply was your talking skills.
 The mailer actually caused you to start from a low ground.
 You first had to pacify them, and then start to convert them into a lead.

 Before I get into it, here is a disclaimer.
 I am about to share with you a marketing strategy that works, but we strongly advise you not to use it.
-I will explain why at the end, so that it will be the last thing you read and hopefully a lasting message.
+At the end of this article, I will explain why, so that it will be the last thing you read and hopefully a lasting impression.

 2. Write your message.

 All this is very standard and everyone does it that way.
 The trick is not in the letter itself.
 It is about getting people to open the envelope.
 So you need to do whatever it takes to have the person you are directing the mailer to, to open the envelope.

 So next is the important part.
 How do we ensure the envelope gets opened?

 This is our secret weapon that has brought us deals!